TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/NextSteps/Index.rst

-Armed with this basic knowledge of TypoScript, you may want to continue your exploration of TYPO3 CMS by following the :ref:`Templating Tutorial <t3templating:start>`, which will guide you through the creation of a whole web site template using TypoScript.
+Armed with this basic knowledge of TypoScript, you may want to continue your exploration of TYPO3 CMS by following the :ref:`Templating Tutorial <t3templating:start>`, which will guide you through the creation of a whole website template using TypoScript.

 To learn more about the structure and syntax of TypoScript,